 This may be a subject that makes some people squeamish.
 If so, do NOT read on…

+There are techniques to help your constipated dog poop through manual expression of the bowel.
 Expressing the bowel is form of conditioning your dog’s body to evacuate itself on command in a controlled way and allow your pup to “poop on demand”.
-There are a few different methods to successfully express the bowel.
+There are a few different methods to successfully express the bowel and make your dog poop.
 Regardless of the method you choose, always wear disposable gloves that are thrown away after each use.

 With a light spray bottle, mix chlorhexidine solution (disinfectant) with water, and spray the butt with it.
+For best results, the water should be cool.
 Your pet will begin to repeatedly pucker up the anus, and repeat.
 Spraying, along with some very gentle stroking of the area with a moist soft baby wipe, will encourage your pet to poop.
 Make sure to lay out a clean newspaper or paper towel out for easy clean up.
 It’s not fun, but a lot better than picking up after an accident.

 With this method, the stimulation technique involves squirting cool water directly on the anus, you may need to spray several times to get the poop to pop out.
 As the cool water sprays it will stimulate the anus to contract encouraging the bowel movement.
 The water in the squirt bottle should be cold (not out of the fridge, but not warmed) so it shocks the tush enough to make it pucker.
 Only use this technique when you know the pet is “full”.